Billaferd/QuantumNexus/Players/Quantum Nexus Full Game Rules.md

 #### 1. Start of Round Step

 All players perform these logistical steps simultaneously.
 First, players ready all exhausted cards, remove any temporary tokens, and reset all Command Point (CP) totals to zero.
 Second, players secure their Income by gaining a standardized base salary of 15 Command Points (CP).
-Third, players execute their Draw phase; a player's default Maximum Hand Size is 5.
-Draw cards from your deck until the number of cards in your hand equals your Maximum Hand Size.
-If you currently hold a number of cards equal to or greater than your Maximum Hand Size, you do not draw.
+Third, players execute their Draw phase; every player automatically draws exactly two (2) cards.
+A player's default Maximum Hand Size is 5.
 At the end of the round, if you hold more cards than your Maximum Hand Size, you must discard cards until your hand size equals the maximum limit.
 Finally, any card effects explicitly stating "At the start of the round" resolve immediately.

 #### 2. The Activation Sequence

 This is the core tactical phase, characterized by alternating, singular actions.
 The player possessing Initiative acts first.
 In the first round, this is the coin-toss winner.
-During the Activation Sequence, Initiative operates dynamically via a 'Tug of War' mechanic: the moment a player successfully destroys an enemy unit, they immediately seize the Initiative token for the following round.
-This token changes hands immediately whenever a unit is destroyed.
+During the Activation Sequence, Initiative operates on a strict alternation mechanic: the Initiative token simply passes back and forth between players at the start of every new round, allowing for predictable tactical forecasting.

 On your turn, you must perform exactly ONE of the following actions, after which the turn immediately passes clockwise:

 * **Deploy:** Pay the required CP cost to play a card from your hand.
 Units must be deployed to your Deployment Zone (Row 1) unless they possess a keyword stating otherwise, and must respect Quadrant Capacity limits.
 Assets are deployed to the Loadout Area.
 Upgrades are attached directly to valid units.
 Terrain is played directly onto a Quadrant.
-* **Move:** Relocate a ready unit one orthogonal quadrant.
+* **Move:** Relocate a ready unit one orthogonal quadrant (or diagonal, if Small).
 The unit is immediately exhausted.
-* **Tactical Advance:** Relocate a ready unit one orthogonal quadrant and immediately declare an attack with it.
+* **Tactical Advance:** Relocate a ready unit one quadrant and immediately declare an attack with it.
 The unit suffers a strict -1 penalty to its Attack value for this combat resolution, then exhausts.
 * **Attack:** Exhaust a ready unit to declare a stationary attack against an enemy unit within its valid numeric range.
 * **Activate:** Pay any associated costs to trigger an "Active Ability" printed on a card you already control in play.
 * **Play Event:** Pay the CP cost of an Event card in your hand, fully resolve its text, and place it in your discard pile.
+* **Draw Intel:** Spend exactly 3 CP to draw 1 card from your deck.
 * **Secure Objective:** Exhaust a ready non-token unit currently occupying a quadrant that contains a Strategic Directive token to claim it, immediately securing a one-time burst of 2 Supremacy Points and permanently removing the token from the board.
 * **Pass:** Choose to take no action.

 The Activation Sequence ends only when all players pass consecutively in an unbroken sequence.
 If you pass, but your opponent subsequently takes an action, the sequence is broken and you may take another action when the turn returns to you.

 #### 3. The Scoring Step